igordejanovic/parglare/docs/grammar_language.md

 Ambiguities are dealt with explicitly (see the [section on conflicts](./lr_parsing.md#resolving-conflicts)).

+!!! note

+    parglare provides a [canonical form for grammar definition](./grammar_language_canonical.md) which is based on Python data structures (dicts and lists).
+This canonical form is then used to implement textual form which is what you will need most of the time.
+The rest of this section describes the grammar using the textual syntax.

+# Textual grammar form/syntax

 Each grammar file consists of three parts:
 - zero or more imports of other grammar files.
 See [grammar modularization](./grammar_modularization.md)
 - one or more derivation/production rules
-- zero or more terminal definitions
+- zero or more terminal definitions in the `terminals` section

 Each derivation/production rule is of the form: